Belur Math: Sri Ramakrishna Temple

 The circular portion of the entrance is an intermingling of Ajanta style with Hindu architecture and within it, placing the emblem of the Order, is a representation of beauty and solemnity.
 Just above seen is a replica of a Shiva lingam.
 The natmandira, the spacious congregational hall attached to the sanctum, resembles a church, especially of St Peter's Church in Rome.
 The pillars in a line on its both sides are according to Doric or Greek style.
 The beam above is held by decorative brackets similar to the Meenakshi Temple at Madurai in Tamil Nadu.
 The elaborate designs on the pillars resemble the Orissa style.

 The hanging balconies above the natmandir and the windows show the effect of Moghul architecture used in the Fatehpur Sikri.
 The broad parikrama path for doing circumambulatory rounds on all sides of the garbhamandira (sanctum sanctorum) are built like Buddhist chaityas and Christian Churches.
 The lattice work statues of Navagraha figures are etched on semi-circular top of outside the temple.
 The golden kalasha is placed on the top of the temple and has a full-bloomed lotus below.
-The architecture of the big dome and of the other domes show a shade of Islamic, Rajput, Bengal terracotta and Lingaraja Temple styles.
+The architecture of the big dome and of the other domes show a shade of Rajput, Bengal terracotta and Lingaraja Temple styles.
 The entrance doors on both east and west of the temple having pillars on both sides are like the elegant gateways of the Manmandir in Gwalior Fort.
 Ganesha and Hanuman images, representing success and power, are carved above them.